inertialsense/inertial-sense-sdk/ExampleProjects/Arduino/IS-Datalogger/README.md

 This is a standard Arduino INO project, and can be opened directly by the Arduino IDE (> 2.x).

+**NOTE: Before you do anything else, please be sure to run the `ImportSdkFiles.bat`_(Windows)_ or `ImportSdkFiles.sh`_(Mac/Linux)_ from this directory.
+This will copy the necessary header/source files from the parent SDK directory into this directory, so the Arduino IDE can properly load this as a sketch.**

 This project requires on a pair of standard Arduino Libraries, which are both available from the Arduino IDE's "Library Manager".